gade-raghav/gade-raghav.github.io/_posts/2020-07-18-Is-it-easy-to-write-a-Weather-API.md

 </project>
 ```

-These are the import in WeatherController.java
+These are the imports in WeatherController.java

 ```java
 import java.io.BufferedReader;